Tasmanian Devils and Devil Facial Tumor Disease (DFTD)

 The Tasmanian devil is the largest carnivorous marsupial in the world.
 It’s known for its loud screams, shrieks, and snarls.
 Sadly, it’s an endangered animal.
 A major reason for this population status is a form of cancer that produces tumors on the animal's face.
 The disorder is known as devil facial tumor disease, or DTFD.
 The cancer is contagious and is transmitted when one animal bites another’s face, as may happen during mating and feeding.
 There is no known cure for the disease.
 It's always fatal.

-In 2017, researchers reported that immunotherapy helped a small group of Tasmanian devils by either preventing tumor development or causing existing tumors to regress.
+Researchers have discovered that immunotherapy helps Tasmanian devils by either preventing tumor development or causing existing tumors to regress.
 More research and trials are needed, but immunotherapy might eventually be a helpful treatment or prevention strategy for devil facial tumor disease.

 An Introduction to the Animal

 Tasmanian devils generally don't attack people.
 Like most wild animals, however, they would probably do so in self defence and could inflict a nasty injury.

 The Tasmanian devil has the scientific name Sarcophilus harrisii.
 It lives only in Tasmania.
 The animal has a stocky build and is about the size of a small dog.
 It’s about 0.3 meters or twelve inches high at the shoulder when fully grown and about 0.6 meters or two feet long.
 Adult males weigh around fourteen kilograms or thirty pounds and adult females a little less.